-In this post, I've put together 13 GoPro tips for families.
+In this post, I've put together 13 GoPro tips for kids and family vacations.
 Along with the tips, you'll find some ideas about how to put them to work.
 And some gear suggestions that'll make getting great footage easier.

 Have you used your GoPro to take family photos?